 For Art Basel Statements 2017, ChertLüdde exhibited a solo presentation by Zora Mann.
-The project, titled The Daughter of the Easter Egg, draws from Mann’s rich life experience – from her multicultural history to the start of a modelling career at a young age, which diverged after 11 years into an interest in studying and making art.
-Within the latter period of her modelling profession, her ongoing drug use sparked an episode of psychosis, as referenced in her book which is included in the installation.
+The project, titled The Daughter of the Easter Egg, draws from Mann’s rich life experiences – from her multicultural history to the start of a modeling career at a young age, which diverged after 11 years into an interest in studying and making art.
+Within the later period of her modeling profession, her drug use sparked an episode of psychosis, as referenced in her book which is included in the installation.